unrealwork/axibase-collector/collections.md

 #### URL

-Reads lines from a remote file.
+Reads lines from a remote file/page.

 If the file is not found, an empty list is returned.
-List items in the file should be separated with a line break.
+List items should be separated with a line break.

 ![URL Type](images/collection_url_type.png)